ambanum/disinfo.quaidorsay.fr-ops/README.md

 The guest VM's IP can be changed in the `VagrantFile`:
 ```
-# Create a private network, which allows host-only access to the machine
-# using a specific IP.
+[…]
 config.vm.network "private_network", ip: "192.168.33.10"
+[…]
 ```

 ## Usage

-To avoid making changes on the production server by mistake, by default all commands will only affect the vagrant developement VM (The VM need to be started before with `vagrant up`).\
+To avoid making changes on the production server by mistake, by default all commands will only affect the vagrant developement VM.
+Note that the VM need to be started before with `vagrant up`.\
 To execute commands on the production server you should specify it by adding the option `-i inventories/production.yml` to the following commands:

 - To setup a phoenix server:
 ```
 ansible-playbook playbooks/site.yml
 ```
+Before being able to setting up a fully fonctionnal phoenix server, you have to create a MySQL dump of the Mattermost database, and create a copy of the directory `/opt/mattermost/data`.
+Put the `dump.sql` and the `data` directory on the `/roles/mattermost/files` directory on your local machine.

 - To setup infrastructure only:
 ```